 The system works entirely offline, encrypting data locally until connectivity is available.
 It runs on standard smartphones, requiring no specialized equipment.
 And it's designed as infrastructure—an API that organizations can integrate into their existing systems.

-We've been testing this approach with carbon projects through our sister initiative, Trust Carbon, which works with smallholder farmers.
+We've been testing this approach with government compliance programs and field verification initiatives across multiple sectors.
 The early results are encouraging, though we're still learning and improving.

 Complementing, Not Replacing, Existing DPI